Controlling the HIV Epidemic in Mozambique

 Mozambique has 12.6 percent of adults living with HIV, and one of the highest HIV mortality rates in the world.
 The country has made strides in testing people for HIV and providing treatment.
 But a high proportion of HIV-positive individuals are not receiving treatment due to systemic challenges: long distances to access health facilities, long wait times in facilities, stigma, and ineffective delivery of information about the importance of knowing their HIV status and being on treatment.

 Efficiencies for Clinical HIV/AIDS Outcomes (ECHO), a $209 million, five-year USAID project, works in four provinces to support Government of Mozambique efforts to ensure 95 percent of HIV-positive individuals receive treatment and 95 percent of those on treatment are virally suppressed.
 ECHO will achieve this goal by providing technical assistance; deploying hundreds of health workers, community workers and data analysts to sites with poor performance; training government health workers; giving grants to community outreach organizations; and supporting government activities to strengthen crucial laboratory, transport and information systems.
+ECHO’s approach targets key populations experiencing unique barriers to HIV treatment, prioritizing male engagement, youth and adolescent outreach, and clinical and psychosocial support to survivors of gender-based violence.

 In its first year, ECHO achieved significant results, including: